crosscompute/crosscompute-docs/docs/automation-framework/README.md

     path: { path to markdown template that defines the header }
   footer:
     path: { path to markdown template that defines the footer }
-  layout: { layout to use by default when rendering this resource }
+  layout: { layout to use by default when rendering this automation }
-  format: { format to use by default when rendering this resource }
+  format: { format to use by default when rendering this automation }
 payment:
   account: { account where the user should send payment when using this
-             resource }
+             automation }
   amount: { amount of payment that the user should send }
   currency: { currency of payment }
   policy: { policy to use for payment, either before or after }